Turning Point USA: AmericaFest

 In December 2021, Turning Point USA also launched AmericaFest, a four-day conference that featured conservative speakers such as Donald Trump Jr., and Sarah Palin interspersed with country music acts.
 Kyle Rittenhouse, who recently had been acquitted of murder charges in the Kenosha unrest shooting, was introduced with a standing ovation and participated in a discussion about the incident.

 Keynote speakers in 2023 included Glenn Beck, Roseanne Barr, Mike Lindell, Kimberly Guilfoyle, Tucker Carlson, and Charlie Kirk.
 The event was TPUSA's largest conference yet, with 13,000 attendees visiting over the course of the multi-day event.
 In December 2024, AmericaFest was held in Phoenix, Arizona.
-Keynote speakers included Donald J. Trump, Ben Shapiro, Kirk, Carlson, Patrick Bet-David, Matt Walsh, Riley Gaines, and Cenk Uygur.
+Keynote speakers included Donald Trump, Ben Shapiro, Kirk, Carlson, Patrick Bet-David, Matt Walsh, Riley Gaines, and Cenk Uygur.

+In 2025, there were disagreements between Tucker Carlson (and to a lesser extent Nick Fuentes) and Ben Shapiro regarding Israel during the conference.
+Nicki Minaj was a surprise speaker on the fourth day of Americafest, who was then interviewed on stage by Erika Kirk.
+Minaj shared comments of support and admiration for president Donald Trump and vice president J.D.
+Vance and spoke about her stance on violence against Christians in Nigeria.

-Young Women's Leadership Summit
+Women's Leadership Summit

-For ten years, the Young Women's Leadership Summit has brought together Republicans for prayer circles, brunches and forums on "God's design in your career", speakers and guests topics are light on policy and more focused on "dating, parenting and nutrition advice" as per articles from The Times.
+For ten years, the Young Women's Leadership Summit (YWLS) has brought together Republicans for prayer circles, brunches and forums on "God's design in your career", speakers and guests topics are light on policy and more focused on "dating, parenting and nutrition advice" as per articles from The Times.
 YWLS had its biggest attendance in 2025 at the Gaylord Texan resort & convention center with over 3,000 women, Charlie Kirk and his wife Erika Kirk both spoke at the event along with several other prominent conservative figures, who then would answer questions from the crowd.

 YWLS focuses to promote women's leadership, encourages women to get married, have children, and become homemakers.
 The National Rifle Association (NRA) was the headline sponsor of the YWLS in 2017 and 2018.
 According to The New York Times, YWLS "styles itself as an alternative to a liberal culture of feminism that many Republicans characterize as oppressive" and had by 2018 "evolved into an ultra-Trumpian event complete with 'lock her up' chants and vulgar T-shirts disparaging Hillary Clinton".
 Candace Owens, who days prior to the 2018 conference stirred controversy by saying "the entire premise of #metoo is that women are stupid, weak, and inconsequential", was greeted with a standing ovation at the conference.

+In 2026, TPUSA rebranded the event to Women's Leadership Summit, dropping the word "Young" from its name.
+The 2026 summit brought in over 2,000 attendees.